Plant-Based and Traditional Memory Foam Go Head to Head.

 Most people prefer to feel cooler when sleeping, and it is thought that cooler temperatures improve sleep quality.
 Thus, heat and memory foam has become a hot topic in recent years and is a top concern for some.

 - Sleeping hot has been a complaint from owners of Tempurpedic beds since they were first introduced.
-The close, temperature sensitive of the foam structure may contribute to trapped heat, especially on denser and thicker models.
+The closed-cell nature of the foam structure may contribute to trapped heat, especially on denser and thicker models.
 In reviews, approximately 10-15% of owners complain of sleeping hot, some to the point of excess sweating affecting the mattress.

-The response time of a foam refers to how quickly it returns to its original shape or recontours to sleeper movements.
+The response time of a foam refers to how quickly it returns to its original shape or recontours to the movements of the sleeper.
 This affects how easily a person can move and change position, as well as intimate moments.

 - Plant-based memory foam mattresses from Amerisleep feature a 6-8 second response time.
 They also are stable in firmness since the material is not affected by ambient temperatures.
 Fewer than 2% of reviews mentioned anything about difficulty moving or other issues related to response time.

-- Amerisleep mattress range in price from $849 to $1899 for queen size.
+- Amerisleep mattresses range in price from $749 to $2149 for queen size.
 The brand offers frequent sales and promotions year round.

 Reviews and ratings are an important consideration for many shoppers, especially when shopping online or trying a new product.
 Average reviews for these two brands showed significant difference.
 To provide a baseline, about 80% of people overall are satisfied with memory foam beds.